Sandeep7447/Sandeep7447/README.md

 - 👋 Hi, I’m @Sandeep7447
 - 👀 I’m interested in data
 - 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on data related talks
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email or 7447317626

 <!---